tkolstee/notes/Python/Callable.md

 `callable(obj)` will tell if an object *appears* to be callable, but false positives are possible.

+You should also Inherit from abstract class `collections.abc.Callable`.
+This will mark our intention to make the object callable, and raise a TypeError if the `__call__` method is not overridden.

 ````ad-example
 title: Simple example: A callable object